From BR Bullpen

 "My God, what is he going to throw me now?
 I ain't seen nothing that big on a pitching mound." - Sean Casey's comments to a newspaper in 1999 about batting against Johnson with the count 2-and-2

-Randy Johnson is, along with Hall of Famers Lefty Grove, Warren Spahn and Sandy Koufax, among the greatest left-handers in Major League history.
-He stands 6 ' 10 " tall, reached 300 wins in 2009 and is second on the all-time strikeout list, with 4,875.
+Randy Johnson is, along with fellow Hall of Famers Lefty Grove, Warren Spahn and Sandy Koufax, among the greatest left-handers in Major League history.
+He stands 6' 10" tall, reached 300 wins in 2009 and is second on the all-time strikeout list, with 4,875.

 Johnson made his major league debut for the Expos that September, winning three of his four starts, including a complete game victory over the Chicago Cubs in which he struck out 11.
 When he made his debut, he was the tallest player in MLB history (he has since been passed by Jon Rauch).
-He made the Expos' starting rotation out of spring training in 1989, but lost his first four decisions and was sent down to Indianapolis on May 9.
-On May 25, the Expos traded him to Seattle along with Brian Holman (considered the team's best pitching prospect at the time) and Gene Harris for Mark Langston as the Expos geared up for an ill-fated pennant run.
+He made the Expos' starting rotation out of spring training in 1989, but lost his first four decisions and was sent down to Indianapolis on May 9th.
+On May 25th, the Expos traded him to Seattle along with Brian Holman (considered the team's best pitching prospect at the time, in front of Johnson) and Gene Harris for Mark Langston as the Expos geared up for an ill-fated pennant run.

 Johnson was only 7-9 in his first season for the Mariners in 1989, giving him a 7-13 record for the year, but he would rapidly establish himself as one of the game's best pitchers after he developed an almost unhittable slider to complement his devastating fastball.
 His control eventually improved after leading the American League in walks from 1990 to 1992, topping out at 152 in 1991.
+He got help when Rangers pitching coach Tom House, known for his unconventional theories, gave him some tips on how to improve his mechanics, and that in turn improved his control tremendously.
 He gave a first hint of his future devastating form when he threw a no-hitter against the Detroit Tigers on June 2, 1990.
 He won his first strikeout crown in 1992, with 241, then had his first 300 strikeout season in 1993, with 308.
 He won in double figures every season from 1990 to 1995 culminating with an 18-2, 2.48 season that last year, earning him his first Cy Young Award.

 Johnson won two games in the ALDS against the New York Yankees that year, including a win in relief in the deciding 5th game, but was 0-1 in two starts in the ALCS against the Cleveland Indians.
-Still, he had put Seattle in the postseason for the first time in team history when he bested Mark Langston, now with the California Angels, 12-3 in a one-game playoff on October 1.
-He then missed most of 1996 with injuries, still going 5-0 in his limited time on the mound, then came back to win 20 games for the first time in 1997, going 20-4, but then lost both of his starts in the ALDS against Baltimore.
+Still, he had put Seattle in the postseason for the first time in team history when he bested Mark Langston, now with the California Angels, 12-3 in a one-game playoff on October 1st.
+He then missed most of 1996 with injuries, still going 5-0 in his limited time on the mound, then came back to win 20 games for the first time in 1997, going 20-4.
+But he then lost both of his starts in the ALDS against Baltimore.

 He pitched well in two seasons in pinstripes, going 17-8 and 17-11 in 2005 and 2006 respectively, but was still considered a disappointment as the Bronx Bombers failed to return to the World Series and he personally failed to record a win in the postseason (running his lifetime postseason record to 7-9, 5 of the wins having come in 2001).
 The fact that his ERA reached an even 5.00 that second year also wore out his welcome in New York, and in 2007 he returned to Arizona, where he was 4-3 in 10 starts as he was bothered by back problems.
 His career appeared over, but he did pitch well when healthy, and returned for another season in 2008, pitching effectively, going 11-10, 3.91.
 At the end of the season, he was only five wins away from the magic figure of 300, and he was second on the all-time list in strikeouts.
 It was expected he would return to Arizona for a last season, but instead he signed as a free agent with the San Francisco Giants for the 2009 season.